UrbanInstitute/dataviz-components/.github/pull_request_template.md

 - [ ] Documented any new components or features
 - [ ] Added any changes in this PR to the `CHANGELOG.md` `Next` section
 - [ ] If this pull request includes a new component or feature, has it been exported from one of the library's entry points?
-- [ ] Does the component dispatch relevant interaction events? (ie: on:click, on:change, etc.)
 - [ ] Does the component directory include description and usage information in `.stories.svelte`?